x

 Last Updated: May 2018

-TAMIU does not discriminate or permit harassment against any individual on the basis of race, color, sex, religion, national origin, age, disability, genetic information, veteran status, sexual orientation or gender identity in admissions, educational programs, or employment.
+TAMIU does not discriminate or permit harassment against any individual on the basis of race, color, sex, religion, national origin, age, disability, genetic information, veteran status, or any other classification protected by federal, state or local law in admissions, educational programs, or employment.

 1. Conduct that violates TAMIU’s civil rights policy should be reported promptly to the Director of Title IX and Civil Rights Compliance Grievances against faculty members, non-faculty employees, students, student athletes, or third parties can be made by anyone within the TAMIU community.